- m1 John Hartman (? – ?)

 First Marriage: John (?)
 Hartman

-In Kate’s marriage to William Crompton in 1906, she lists her name as Agnes Hartman, her father as John Hartman.
+When Mary’s daughter, Katherine Agnes, married William Crompton in 1906, she lists her name as Agnes Hartman, her father as John Hartman.
 Kate uses that name in the 1900 census as well.
-I don’t know why Kate would have used the Hartman last name as her birth record lists Michael as her father.
+I don’t know why Kate would have used the Hartman last name as her birth record lists Michael as her father, but she also never knew her father and the marriage was short.

 In the 1900 census, Mary is listed as being the mother of four children, three of whom were living.
-The only child I’ve ever found evidence for is Kate.
+For a long time, the only child I’ve ever found evidence for is Kate.
 I have photos of a man my grandmother called Frank Hartman who is likely one of Mary’s children.
-Unfortunately, that’s all I have to go on at this point.
-I’ve tried some random combinations in Ancestry to find a link, but I’m out of ideas for the moment.

 Second Marriage: Michael Lydon